 How To Make A Simple Chart

 A chart is a graphical characterization of data in which the information is portrayed by symbols like bars in a bar chart or pie chart slices.
 A graph can depict numerical tabular information, functions, or some qualitative framework, and provide distinct information.
-Using charts can assist the target audience in capturing the message that needs to be transmitted visually.
-Charts and graphs are particularly helpful if there are a lot of details that would usually take too long to demonstrate.
+Using charts can assist the target audience in capturing the message that needs to be transmitted visually. sample charts and graphs are particularly helpful if there are a lot of details that would usually take too long to demonstrate.
 You need to compact the data to a visual summary.
 Below are easy steps to make a simple chart.

 1. Make Use of Familiar Chart Type